South London Garden Design

-These are the gardens to a substantial, semi-detached, Edwardian house in a tree-lined, residential road in south London.
+These are the gardens to a substantial, semi-detached, Edwardian house in a tree-lined, residential road in Catford, south London.

 The front garden measures approximately 13.5ms by 6.6ms and is laid out in a traditional manner with a central lawn, surrounded by flower beds, and two paths.

 The client would like to give the gardens a complete overhaul in order to create a vibrant and practical entertaining space for all generations their family to enjoy.
 However, given the age of the property, they would like the new gardens to remain in keeping with their surroundings.
 Take a look at before and after photos for this amazing South London Garden Design!

 Wall-mounted heaters will make the space comfortable to use in the winter months.

 Beyond the pergola we will create a children’s play area.
-This will include a small play structure to suit children from ages 0-5 years, but also a swing/s which all ages can use.
+This will include a play structure to suit children from ages 0-5 years, but also a swing/s which all ages can use.

 The new planting scheme for both gardens should be fairly traditional in feel, but low maintenance too.